Green-Software-Foundation/sci-guide/docs/GettingStarted.md

 2. Embodied emission -  For Energy, we would first look at the approach listed on the main page for [ M ](M).
 We select  [ Lookup Embodied Database ](EmbodiedDatabase.md) and lookup embodied emission of the server type e2-standard-4.
 We get embodied carbon as 1230.3 kgCO₂eq

+3. For Expected Lifespan (EL),  Time Reserved (TR), Resource Reserved (RR) , Total Resources (TR), we refer the main page of [Embodied Calculations](MSubCalculations.md) for general guidelines to calculate the above values.
+From the above [Embodied Calculations], we infer the following years

+EL as 4 years (Average span for bare metal server)
+TR as 1 Month (Time when the VM server was running for our applictaion) RR as 4 (Number of CPUs for our VM server, which is e2-standard-4 (4 CPU, 16GB RAM)) TR as 32 (total resources available in bare metal server running e2-standard-4 instances.)
+For TR we do a lookup for e2-standard-4 machine in the Google Documentation https://cloud.google.com/compute/docs/general-purpose-machines#e2-standard and see the maximum vCPU that is supported is 32 vCPU trhough the e2-standard-32 machine

+4. For R, we already have 10k API request/month

+SCI Equation =  ((E*I) + M) per R
+For M, the equation  = TE * (TR/EL) * (RR/TR)
+TE = Total Embodied Emissions, meaning the sum of LCA emissions for all hardware components, which we calculated in Step 2.

+SCI Score =